What is the OFN in brief?

 The mission of this community is to build shared digital infrastructure and shared knowledge to enable short food chain operators to manage their activities, cooperate more efficiently, and build food sovereignty.
 Just as consumers and producers come together to create food hubs, in OFN food hubs come together to create digital infrastructure and share the use of it.
 We could talk about "Community Supported Software" and "Community Supported Knowledge".

-In practice, the software and platforms deployed with this software enables producers to manage their product catalogue and share them with multiple distributors (food hubs).
+In practice, the software and platforms deployed with this software enable producers to manage their product catalogue and share them with multiple distributors (food hubs).
 Hubs can connect with one or multiple producers to list their products in a shop and organize collective sales, and get aggregated data to organize logistics and fulfil bulk or individual orders.

 In OFN, a hub can be many different things, including: - a producer selling directly to consumers through an online shop - a CSA or buying group organizing regular collective purchases, which can be subscription-based, and can handle multiple sub-purchase groups - an entrepreneur sourcing food from local/organic producers and organizing sales to individuals, groups, restaurants, retailers

 The OFN community is in contact everyday with lots of food hubs, organized around diverse operational, economics, and logistics models.
 And food hubs need more than just a software tool to be efficient, and replicate.
 So we are building various products to support the development of the local and regenerative food sector:

-marketing tools and guidelines
+- marketing tools and guidelines

-support materials and guidelines for existing food hubs and social entrepreneurs
+- support materials and guidelines for existing food hubs and social entrepreneurs

-All those products are open source, but as a community, we propose services around those various products, through local democratically run multi-stakeholders cooperatives and collectives (the local OFN entities): Saas services based on the OFN software, consulting and trainings based on the sector development products, etc. This is the basis of our economic and governance models :-)
+All those products are open source, but as a community, we propose services around those various products, through local democratically run multi-stakeholders cooperatives and collectives (the local OFN entities): Saas services based on the OFN software, consulting and trainings based on the sector development products, etc. This is the basis of our economic and governance models. :-)